Ahmed-Fraz-Awan/Ahmed-Fraz-Awan/README.md

-Here's a polished, detailed, and professional GitHub README profile tailored to showcase your skills and experience effectively:

----

 # 👋 Hello, I'm Ahmad Fraz

 **Data Science & AI Engineering Student | Machine Learning | Cloud Development | Data Analytics**
-📍 Based in Pakistan | 🎓 B.S.
+ 🎓 B.S.
 Data Science at GIK Institute

 Welcome to my GitHub profile!
 I'm a passionate and driven Data Science student with hands-on experience in building machine learning models, developing cloud-native applications, and transforming complex data into actionable insights.
 I thrive at the intersection of **data, AI, and software engineering**, and I'm always eager to take on challenging projects that solve real-world problems.